tencentyun/intlcloud-documents/yehe_doc/互联网中间件/消息队列 CKafka/产品简介/技术原理_intl_en.md

 Replicas are evenly distributed across the entire cluster.
 The replica algorithm is as follows:
 1. All brokers (assuming n brokers in total) and the partitions to be assigned are sorted.
 2. The ith partition is assigned to the (i mod n)th broker.
-3. The jth replica of the ith partition is assigned to the ((i + j) mode n)th broker.
+3. The jth replica of the ith partition is assigned to the ((i + j) mod n)th broker.

 ## Leader Election Mechanism
 CKafka dynamically maintains a set of in-sync replicas (ISR) in ZooKeeper, and all replicas in ISR catch up to the leader.
 Only members of the ISR can be elected as leaders.